-Saturday May 10.
+Saturday, May 10.

-Right picture: This is the drawing of the design I came up with.
+Below: After most of that excess wood was reduced and the trunks looked better in balance with its other I was able to make my design for this mother and child Yew.
+This is the drawing of the design I came up with.
 I almost always make these sketches of my designs.
-It helps me to remember my first thought, like a blue print, before I start to think to much about thinks!
-Because of the lake of time and the health of the tree that should be protected at all times, most first styling during these demo’s are a bid ruff and unfinished and don’t always show clearly what the end result of the future bonsai will be in a few years.
+It helps me to remember my first thought, like a blueprint, before I start to think too much about thinks!
+Because of the lake of time and the health of the tree that should be protected at all times, most first styling during these demo’s are a bit rough and unfinished and don’t always show clearly what the end result of the future bonsai will be in a few years.
 These drawings are also pretty handy to show people what your future plans are with your tree!
-It makes explaining why I am using certain techniques to get to a curtain point a lot easier, if those people have a clear view of were I am working towards!
+It makes explaining why I am using certain techniques to get to a certain point a lot easier if those people have a clear view of where I am working towards!

-Sunday May 11.
+Sunday, May 11.